buildkite/on-demand/agent-composer/examples/kaniko/README.md

 * **SshAgentBackend**: Optional, an `iam-ssh-agent` backend for use cloning repositories with git+ssh.
 * **DockerConfigHubTokenParameterPath**: Optional, AWS SSM Parameter Store parameter path to a Docker Hub credentials.
-The parameter should store a string in the format `username:token` e.g. `keithduncan:1234EXAMPLE`.
+The parameter should store a `SecureString` encrypted using the `aws/ssm` KMS key in the format `username:token` e.g. `keithduncan:1234EXAMPLE`.
 * **DockerConfigAwsRegistriesEcrHelper**: Optional, comma separated list of AWS Account IDs to use [awslabs/amazon-ecr-credential-helper](https://github.com/awslabs/amazon-ecr-credential-helper) for.
 To push to AWS ECR repositories for the account this is deployed to pass